-Sexual abuse is a term that describes sexual activity that one (or more) of the people involved does not or cannot give consent.
-Other terms used include sexual violence, sexual assault, sexual harm and harmful sexual behaviour.
+Harmful sexual behaviour is a term that describes sexual activity that one (or more) of the people involved does not or cannot give consent.
+Other terms used include sexual violence, sexual assault, sexual harm and concerning sexual behaviour.

 Under New Zealand law anyone under the age of 16 is not considered old enough to give consent to sexual activity even if the child or young person agrees to the activity.

-As well as sexual abuse against children within a family, people with family relationships of parent-child, siblings, half-siblings, grandparent-grandchild are not allowed to engage in sexual activity, even if over 16 and they give consent.
+As well as harmful sexual behaviour against children within a family, people with family relationships of parent-child, siblings, half-siblings, grandparent-grandchild are not allowed to engage in sexual activity, even if over 16 and they give consent.

 A family member over the age of 18 is not allowed to have sexual contact with a dependant familymember which is anyone under the age of 18 where the person over 18 where the person has power or authority over them and responsibility for their upbringing.